Relaxation times for Bose-Einstein condensation by self-interaction and gravity: The Gross-Pitaevskii-Poisson equations and Initial conditions

 \section{The Gross-Pitaevskii-Poisson equations and Initial conditions}

-When the occupation number is very large, light bosons can be described by a classical scalar field $\phi$\cite{Tkachev:1991ka,PhysRevD.61.083517}.
-The potential of the scalar field \cite{Sikivie:2006ni,Arvanitaki:2009fg,2017PhRvL.118a1301L} can be expanded for small field values as
+When the occupation number of a light real scalar field is very large, it can be described by a classical field $\phi$\cite{Tkachev:1991ka,PhysRevD.61.083517}.
+The self-interaction potential of the scalar field \cite{Sikivie:2006ni,Arvanitaki:2009fg,2017PhRvL.118a1301L} can be expanded for small field values relative to a scale factor $f_a$ as

-where $m$, $f_a$ are the particle mass and the decay constant, respectively.
-Here we use natural units, $\hbar=c=1$.
+where $m$ and $f_a$ are the particle mass and the decay constant, respectively.
+Here we use natural units: $\hbar=c=1$.
 Furthermore, we define the dimensional self-coupling constant as $g \equiv \pm \frac{1}{8 f_a^2}$.
-The value of particle's mass, $m$, and coupling constant, $g$, depend on the detailed models.
+The value of the particle mass, $m$, and coupling constant, $g$, depend on the detailed models.

 In the non-relativistic, low-velocity and low-density limits, we can write $\phi$ as